-- Prior to the Adoption Order being granted, the allocated adopters' social worker will continue to provide support to the family, alongside the child's social worker.
-The adopters' social worker will ensure that the adopters have access to local support networks and specialist organisations and any events organised through the adoption service. - The agency has a specialist Post Adoption Support Team, who offer a range of Adoption support services once the Adoption Order is granted, alongside the child's placing or residing local authority.
-There is not usually an allocated social worker within the Post Adoption Support Team.
-Although we recognise that sometimes families require additional support, so a social worker may be allocated for a period of time to provide focused intervention and guidance.
-The Post Adoption Support Team can also signpost to other services for those affected by adoption, including: - Adoptive parents - Adopted children and young people - Birth parents - Adopted adults - Other Support available to Coram Adoptive families include: - Duty Advice and support Line. - Support as appropriate to each family, including facilitating access to records and intermediary services. - Support with direct and indirect contact between adopted children and birth relatives as appropriate for each child. - Regular newsletter to keep you up to date with developments in adoption, training and useful resources. - An annual picnic for adoptive families. - 'Stay and play' drop-ins, which run on the first Friday of every month. - Parenting programmes for families with children from toddlers through to teenage years. - Help and advice with education and health services for your children. - Training and workshops. - Peer support through the Adopter Hub and Support Groups.
+Prior to the Adoption Order being granted, the allocated adopters' social worker will continue to provide support to the family, alongside the child's social worker.
+The adopters' social worker will ensure that the adopters have access to local support networks and specialist organisations and any events organised through the adoption service.

+The agency has a specialist Post Adoption Support Team, who offer a range of Adoption support services, alongside the child's placing or residing local authority.
+There is not usually an allocated social worker within the Post Adoption Support Team, although we recognise that sometimes families do require additional support, so a social worker may be allocated for a period of time to provide focused intervention and guidance.
+The Post Adoption Support Team can also provide advice and signpost to other services, all of those affected by adoption, including, adoptive parents, adopted children and young people, birth parents and adopted adults

-- Coram VAA is part of the Support Gateway providing adoptive families with fast and easy access to therapeutic support including art and music therapy, metallisation-based therapy and other child and family psychological help.
-You can use the Adoption Support Fund to help pay for this service.
+Other Support available to Coram Adoptive families through the VAA Post Adoption Support Team include:

+- Duty Advice and support Line. - Support as appropriate to each family, including facilitating access to records and intermediary services. - Support with direct and indirect contact between adopted children and birth relatives as appropriate for each child. - Regular newsletter to keep you up to date with developments in adoption, training and useful resources. - An annual picnic for adoptive families.

+- 'Stay and play' drop-ins, which run on the first Friday of every month. - The 'Incredible Years' and 'STOP' Adoption Support funded parenting programmes for families with children from toddlers through to teenage years. - Help and advice with education and health services for your children. - Training and workshops. - Peer support through 'Catch' an online platform of training, resources and peer support and Coram Support Groups. - Access to Metallisation Based Therapy (MBT) through our collaboration with the Anna Freud Centre for Children and Families.
+Families can use the Adoption and Special Guardianship Support Fund to help pay for this service.

+Coram VAA works closely with Coram Parenting and Creative Therapies, providing adoptive families with fast and easy access to therapeutic support including art and music therapy, clinical psychology and systemic family therapy.
+The Parenting and Creative Therapies has a broad remit to work across RAAs, schools and community organisations, offering various programmes of intervention, while forming part of a dedicated service of ASF support closely linked to this VAA and managed by the Managing Director for Adoption and Families.
+All therapists are suitably qualified and are registered with respective professional bodies and the service is an accredited member of BAPC.
+Creative therapies | Our work and impact: Coram Group

-You can find out more about Coram VAA adoption support services via our website Adoption supportCoram Adoption or email adoption@coram.org.uk
+You can find out more about Coram VAA adoption support services via our website Adoption Support Coram Adoption or email adoption@coram.org.uk

-12. The Service to Children within the RAA Partner Local Authorities
+12. The service to children within the RAA partner Local Authorities